Tang Tao

-Tang Tao (汤涛 (湯濤, Tāng Tāo); born May 1963) is a Chinese mathematician currently serving as President of BNU-HKBU United International College.
-Tang is a member of the Chinese Academy of Sciences.
-He is a fellow of the Society for Industrial and Applied Mathematics and American Mathematical Society.
+Tang Tao (汤涛 (湯濤, Tāng Tāo); born May 1963) is a Chinese mathematician who previously served as President of BNU-HKBU United International College.
+Tang is a member of the Chinese Academy of Sciences, Fellow of the European Academy of Sciences, Fellow of The World Academy of Sciences for the advancement of science in developing countries (TWAS).
+He is also a fellow of the Society for Industrial and Applied Mathematics and American Mathematical Society.

 Biography

 Tang was born in May 1963 in Shucheng County, Anhui to a military family.
 He secondary studied at Beijing No. 9 High School.
 He completed his bachelor's degree in mathematics in 1984 from Peking University and earned his doctor's degree in mathematics from the University of Leeds in 1989.
 After graduation, he taught at Simon Fraser University and then obtained tenure there.
 In 1998, he moved to Hong Kong Baptist University, and became chair professor in 2003.
-He was Head of Department of Mathematics during 2005-2008, Director of Graduate School of the university from 2002-2011, Associate Vice-President of the university since 2009, and Dean of Science from 2011 to 2015.
+He was Head of Department of Mathematics during 2005–2008, Director of Graduate School of the university from 2002 to 2011, Associate Vice-president of the university since 2009, and dean of science from 2011 to 2015.
 In May 2015, he was hired by the Southern University of Science and Technology as its vice-president.
 He was appointed Provost and VP Academic in May 2018.

 Tang served one term as President of the East Asia SIAM Section.
 From 2008 to 2012, he served as the President of the Hong Kong Mathematical Society.
 Tang was the co-founding editor of a Chinese journal titled "Mathematical Culture", which offers lively, readable, and appealing exposition on a wide range of mathematical topics in four issues each year.
 Tang was also one of the authors for this journal, publishing several articles including Feng Kang's story and Yitang Zhang's story.

 In November 2017, he was elected as an academician of the Chinese Academy of Sciences.

-In February 2019, he has been appointed as the President of BNU-HKBU UIC.
+In February 2019, he was appointed as the President of BNU-HKBU UIC.
+His successor is Chen Zhi.